codyjedmunds/ai-evaluation-portfolio/evaluation-economics/quality_drift_is_rational.md

 - increase review time
 - raise escalation probability

-Over time, evaluators learn—implicitly—that confidence is safer than precision, even when the underlying case is uncertain.
+Over time, evaluators learn—implicitly—that confidence is safer than precision under review, even when the underlying case is uncertain.

 This produces a gradual shift from defensible judgment to **defensible performance**.